Disentangling Uncertainty in Machine Translation Evaluation

+\paragraph{Uncertainty quantification} The problem of over-confident incorrect predictions affects neural models across tasks, and thus there are several works applying uncertainty quantification techniques to address this.
+Model variance methods such as MC Dropout \cite{gal2016dropout} and deep ensembles \cite{lakshminarayanan2017simple} have been applied on a range of tasks to estimate the total uncertainty of a model.
+However, these methods are computationally costly to train and apply. \citet{malinin2019ensemble} propose to address this shortcoming with ensemble distribution distillation via prior networks (addressing the inference cost of ensembling).
+They further investigate the adaptation of the aforementioned method to regression problems \cite{malinin2020regression}, proposing two methods to estimate Regression Prior Networks (RPN), which however require either access to out-of-distribution data or the distillation of an ensemble of regression models into an RPN.

-\paragraph{Uncertainty quantification} Epistemic (model) uncertainty represents the limitations of the model's knowledge \citep{der2009aleatory}.
-Uncertainty quantification methods such as Gaussian processes \cite{williams1996gaussian} can capture epistemic uncertainty \cite{postels2021practicality, amersfoot2021improving}. \citet{beck-etal-2016-exploring} pioneered the use of Gaussian processes for quality estimation, yet these methods are hard to integrate into the powerful neural network architectures underlying state-of-the art MT evaluation systems.
-In contrast, ensemble-based methods for estimating model variance are more easily applicable -- this includes MC dropout \citep{gal2016dropout} and Deep Ensembles \citep{lakshminarayanan2017simple}.
-Recently, \citet{raghu2019direct}, \citet{hu2021learning}, and \citet{jain2021deup} have shown that it is possible to predict the out-of-sample error by training a direct epistemic uncertainty predictor on the errors of the main model.
-To the best of our knowledge, direct uncertainty prediction have not been examined on MT evaluation (or other NLP tasks).
+Recently, \citet{pmlr-v161-ulmer21a} have shown that variance-based uncertainty estimation methods, which employ ensembling or MC dropout, can be unstable when applied to out-of-distribution data and often fail to provide accurate uncertainty estimates. \citet{raghu2019direct}, \citet{hu2021learning}, and \citet{jain2021deup} corroborate these findings and propose to train a direct epistemic uncertainty predictor on the errors of the main model as a better method to estimate epistemic uncertainty.
+To the best of our knowledge, direct uncertainty prediction has not been examined on MT evaluation (or other NLP tasks).
 Contrary to epistemic uncertainty, aleatoric (data) uncertainty corresponds to the irreducible amount of prediction error(s), which is due to the noise present in the observed data. \citet{kendall2017} propose the use of heteroscedastic variance in the loss function. \citet{wang2019aleatoric} propose a test-time augmentation-based aleatoric uncertainty.
 They compare and combine it with epistemic uncertainty, and show that it provides more representative uncertainty estimates than dropout-based ones alone.
-Our paper takes inspiration on these techniques to estimate aleatoric noise in MT evaluation.
+Our paper takes inspiration from these techniques to estimate aleatoric noise in MT evaluation.